Margaret Davies (writer)

 Margaret Davies or Marged Dafydd (c.
-1700–1778 or 1785) was a Welsh poet, scribe and manuscript collector.
-Her work led to the survival of many printed and handwritten poems in Welsh, which she wrote into her manuscripts.
-Several of these and the names and identities of their writers have survived only in her copies.
+1700–1778 or 1785) was a Welsh poet and literary collector.
+As part of a large literary coterie in Wales, she wrote, copied, and exchanged poems in manuscript form.
+Her work led to the survival of many printed and handwritten poems in Welsh, which she collected in her commonplace books.
+Several of these poems, and the names and identities of their writers, have survived only in her copies.

-Early life
+Biography

 Davies was born in Coetgae-du, near Trawsfynydd in north-west Wales.

-Career
+She was tutored in poetry by her mother, Ann Dafydd (d.
+1726).

 Davies was one several north-western Welsh women poets, including Margaret Rowlands and Alis ach Wiliam, who travelled to meet with each other and trade poems.
 Like the pioneering poet Angharad James, born in the previous generation, those in this informal group were relatively privileged economically, with money and leisure time to make poetry writing and travel feasible.
+Davies never married or had children, but was financially comfortable through her family, allowing her to be more poetically prolific than many of her peers.
 In addition to her contacts in Snowdonia, Davies also corresponded with male poets of the London Celticism movement.
-No poems of hers were published in her lifetime.